msroot/docuGraphRAG.js/README.md

 # 🚀 docuGraphRAG.js

-📝 A powerful document processing and RAG (Retrieval-Augmented Generation) library that transforms unstructured text from documents into rich knowledge graphs.
-By leveraging graph databases for enhanced context retrieval, it enables natural conversation with your documents through an intelligent chat interface.
+A document processing and **RAG (Retrieval-Augmented Generation)** library that transforms unstructured text from documents into rich knowledge graphs and performs entity and relation extraction based on the user's input analysis scope.
+By using a graph database for enhanced context retrieval, it enables natural conversation with your documents through a chat interface.

-> **⚠️ RESEARCH PURPOSES ONLY**: This project is intended for research and educational purposes.
-It is not recommended for production use without proper evaluation and modifications.

 ## 📖 Project Evolution

 docuGraphRAG.js is the successor of [docuRAG.js](https://github.com/msroot/docuRAG.js/), representing a significant architectural shift in how we handle document context and relationships:

 - Hybrid search combining vector, text, and graph-based approaches
-- Entity extraction and relationship modeling
+- Entity extraction and relationship modeling based on the user's scope.
 - Efficient storage and retrieval using Neo4j
 - Streaming responses for real-time chat interactions
 - Configurable search strategies and weights